nasa/fprime/Svc/Deframer/docs/sdd.md

 2. Deallocate _FB_ by invoking `framedDeallocate`.

-_TBD: It seems to me that the `framedIn` handler should assert that framedPoll is not connected, since we are supposed to use one or the other._
+_TBD: If we are enforcing the restriction on use, should the `framedIn` handler assert that framedPoll is not connected?_

 #### 3.6.2. schedIn